-The oldest of twelve children, James Madison was born in 1751 to James and Nelly Madison.
+The oldest of twelve children, James Madison was born on March 16, 1751 to James and Nelly Madison.
 James Sr. was a slave owner and planter.
 In the early 1760s, he constructed a new home in Orange County, Virginia, and the family moved into the plantation estate, Montpelier.

 Although James Madison was often ill as a child, he was also naturally inquisitive and studious.
 He pursued an education at the College of New Jersey, later known as Princeton University, and graduated in 1771.
 Madison returned to Virginia and was elected to the Virginia legislature in 1776, where he befriended Thomas Jefferson.
 When Jefferson was elected Governor of Virginia in 1779, Madison worked closely with him on the Governor’s Council.
 In 1780, Madison was called upon to represent Virginia in the Continental Congress, making him the youngest delegate at twenty-nine years old.
 In 1783, Madison returned to the Virginia state legislature, where he worked to pass the Virginia Statute of Religious Freedom in 1786, a document originally penned by Jefferson.